Sandvik Coromant: History in brief

-1942: The company began as a small production unit for cemented carbide tools in Sandviken, Sweden when Wilhelm Haglund is assigned the job as manager of the unit.
+1942: The company began as a production unit for cemented carbide tools in Sandviken, Sweden, when Wilhelm Haglund is assigned the job as manager of the unit.
 However, in 1951, new innovations and manufacturing methods lead to the establishment of a more industrialized unit in Gimo, Sweden.

 1957: Scrapers become the first product with mechanically clamped “indexable inserts” or “throw-away inserts”.
-The birth of the T-Max holder and use of indexable inserts is the start of a big change in the practice and productivity in machining.
+The birth of the T-Max holder and the use of indexable inserts.

-1969: Heat-resistant Gamma Coating, or GC, is introduced as a grade, revolutionizing turning, milling, and drilling with previously unmatched metal cutting performance.
+1969: Heat-resistant Gamma Coating, or GC, is introduced as a grade.

-1972: The Multi-Service marketing campaign sees the light of day, and the yellow coat becomes an important symbol.
-Tool-pool, machine-adapted tool recommendations and mini-catalogues are made available.
+1972: The Multi-Service marketing campaign is created, and the yellow coat becomes an important symbol.
+Tool-pool, machine-adapted tool recommendations and mini-catalogs are made available.

-1990: Coromant Capto, a single holding system for both rotating and stationary spindles, is introduced.
-This ground-breaking invention provided a new and efficient means of combining and organizing tooling, while reducing tool-changing time in machinery.
-Today Coromant Capto (Latin for “I am gripping”) is an established system and an ISO standard around the world.
+1990: Coromant Capto, aka CC, a single holding system for both rotating and stationary spindles, is introduced.
+Coromant Capto (Latin for “I am gripping”) is an established system and an ISO standard around the world.

-1997: Sandvik Coromant offers to repurchase used cemented carbide inserts for recycling, underlining the company's commitment to environmental responsibility.
+1997: Sandvik Coromant offers to repurchase used cemented carbide inserts for recycling.

 2008: Sandvik Coromant acquires Norwegian anti-vibration tool developer Teeness.
-The unique Silent Tools damping adaptors allow for increased cutting parameters and a more secure, vibration-free process.
+The unique Silent Tools damping adaptors allow for increased cutting parameters and a more secure process.

-2013: Sandvik Coromant researchers discover that it is possible to control coating crystals at an atomic level to create uniform, tightly-packed, thermal-protected coating for new levels of hardness: Inveio coating technology is introduced.
+2013: Sandvik Coromant researchers discover the possibility to control coating crystals at an atomic level to create a uniform, tightly packed, thermal-protected coating for new levels of hardness: Inveio coating technology is introduced.

-2016: CoroPlus makes its first appearance, used in the design, planning, monitoring of machining performance and the optimization of machining processes.
+2016: CoroPlus makes its debut, used in the design, planning, monitoring of machining performance and the optimization of machining processes.

 2017: PrimeTurning is introduced, a new methodology enabling turning in all directions.

 2019: The production unit in Gimo, Sweden, is officially announced as a "lighthouse" by World Economic Forum as a role model in industry 4.0.